AirGuanZ/SDFGenerator/README.md

 ### Output format

-SDF-CLI write generated SDF values into a text file with following pseudocode:
+SDF-CLI writes generated values into a text file, using the following pseudocode:

 ```
 file.write(width)  file.write(" ")